 Inspire Others to Become a Pediatric Nurse

-What a Pediatric Nurse Does
+What a Ped Nurse Does

-If you aren’t a pediatric nurse yourself, as mentioned, you should know these nurses do a lot more than enjoy spending time with babies and children.
+If you aren’t a pediatric RN yourself, you should know these nurses do a lot more than enjoy spending time with babies and children.
 These are specialized registered nurses who work for pediatricians in a variety of settings, including physicians’ offices, clinics and hospitals.
 They may conduct physicals, administer immunization shots, screen for diseases, diagnose illnesses, prescribe medications and place intravenous (IV) lines in patients.
 Pediatric nurses often deal with conditions that can range from colds and broken bones to life-threatening illnesses.
 They have a special role in supporting young patients’ conditions and treatment options, as well as offering emotional support.
-They may work as a general pediatric nurse or specialize in a field like pediatric hematology/oncology.
+They may work as a general pediatric RN or specialize in a field like pediatric hematology/oncology.

 Requirements for Becoming a Pediatric Nurse